sigcpp/sigcpp.github.io/about.md

 Attendees should be able to edit and run C++ programs, browse web pages, and read documentation on their own computer during meetings.
 They may use any local/online C++ environment that supports at least C++ 17.
-Members frequently use GCC and Microsoft Visual Studio.
+Members frequently use GCC, VS Code, and Compiler Explorer.